pacellif/YnS---KK-Analysis/README.md

 In general, histograms were made using the method `Histo1D` or `Histo2D` of the RDataFrame, while to perform the fit of a histogram.

----
-Describe all the functions for every script
+> Describe all the functions for every script
----

 ### 3. The interface

 The interface is designed to allow the user to select which plots to work on.
 A menu is printed on the terminal at the beginning of the execution, displaying the keys to digit to select the plots.
 It is possible to choose multiple plots by separating the keys with space.

 The keys are collected in a dictionary and call the respective function in a for loop.
 In case there is a non-valid key inserted, it is possible to correct it thanks to a while loop.

+At the end of the last part the computing time is displayed in the terminal.

+## Summary and conclusions